Chariot racing: Factions

 Tertullian claims that there were originally just two factions, White and Red, sacred to winter and summer respectively.
-By his time, there were four factions; the Reds were dedicated to Mars, the Whites to the Zephyrs, the Greens to Mother Earth or spring, and the Blues to the sky and sea or autumn.
-Each faction could enter a team of up to three chariots per race.
-Members of the same team often collaborated against the other teams, for example to force them to crash into the spina (a legal and encouraged tactic).
+By his time, there were four factions; the Reds were dedicated to Mars, the Whites to the Zephyrus, the Greens to Mother Earth or spring, and the Blues to the sky and sea or autumn.
+Each faction could enter up to three chariots in a race.
+Members of the same faction often collaborated against the other entrants, for example to force them to crash into the spina (a legal and encouraged tactic).
 The driver's clothing was color-coded in accordance with his faction, which would help distant spectators to keep track of the race's progress.

 The emperor Domitian created two new factions, the Purples and Golds, but they vanished from the record very soon after his death.
 The Blues and the Greens gradually became the most prestigious factions, supported by emperors and the populace alike.
 Blue versus Green clashes sometimes broke out during the races.
 The Reds and Whites are seldom mentioned in the literature, but their continued activity is documented in inscriptions and in curse tablets.

 Roman charioteers

+Charioteers occupied a peculiar position in Roman society.
+If originally citizens, their chosen career made infames of them, denying them many of the privileges, protections and dignities of full citizenship.
+Undertakers, prostitutes and pimps, butchers, executioners, and heralds were considered infamous, for various reasons; but although gladiators, actors, charioteers and any others who earned a living on stage, arena or racetrack were infames, the best of them could earn popular and elite support that verged on adoration, and near-fabulous wealth if not respectability.
+Juvenal bewailed that the earnings of the charioteer Lacerta were a hundred times more than a lawyer's fee.
+Emperors who took the reins as charioteer, or promoted drivers to elite status or freely mixed with arenarii—as did Caligula, Nero and Elagabalus, for example—were also notoriously "bad" rulers.
+Two jurists of the later imperial era, and some modern scholars, argue against the legal status of charioteers as infames, on the grounds that athletic competitions were not mere entertainment but "seemed useful" as honourable displays of Roman strength and virtus.

+Most Roman charioteers started their careers as slaves, who had neither reputation nor honour to lose.
+Of more than 200 dedications to named charioteers catalogued by Horsmann, more than half are of unknown social status.
+Of the remainder, 66 are slaves, 14 are freedmen, 13 either slaves or freedmen and only one a freeborn citizen.